cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 Review Ingress Configuration
 ============================

-You'll find the example Ingress definition in ``basic-ingress.yaml``.
+You can find the example Ingress definition in ``basic-ingress.yaml``.

 .. literalinclude:: ../../../../examples/kubernetes/servicemesh/basic-ingress.yaml